cherrysnowleapord/cherrysnowleapord/README.md

 - I am mainly self taught
 - I can take an idea and put it into code as long as its understood
 - I take pride in my work being original
-- I am very adaptable to different coding environments and people.
+- I am very adaptable to working with different coding environments and developers.
 - Learning a new coding language doesn't scare me
 <br />